tdjones13/Tim-Jones-Geophysicist/index.md

 ### About

-I am a Cecil and Ida Green Posdoctoral Scholar at the Institute for Geophysics and Planetary Physics, UC San Diego.
+I am a Cecil and Ida Green Postdoctoral Scholar at the Institute for Geophysics and Planetary Physics, UC San Diego.
 I research the dynamical and chemical evolution of our planet.

 ### Short Bio